Thursday, December 19, 2024

 Imagine being a slightly above average quarterback, drafted that high and then thrown into a scenario like the above in the world's largest sports market.
 John Mara was right about one thing: the Giants really did do everything possible to screw this kid up.

-But all that is water over the dam now.
-The fact is to continue throwing good money after bad makes absolutely no sense.
-The best move the organization can make is to extricate itself from this nightmare.
-The NFL is one of the few leagues where teams can ostensibly cut a player under contract and suffer minimal consequences.
 The Giants wouldn't be the first team to have to admit they blew it.
-It was about 16 months ago that Steve Cohen had to eat $55 million to get rid of Max Scherzer and Justin Verlander.
+It was just over 16 months ago that Steve Cohen had to eat $55 million to get rid of Max Scherzer and Justin Verlander.
 Look at how that turned out.
-The Mets were two wins away from their first World Series appearance since 2015.
+The Mets were two wins away from their first World Series appearance since 2015 this season.

 Tuesday, October 22, 2024